getporter/porter/docs/content/storage-migrate.md

 plugin that you are using.
 Open up your Porter config file located at ~/.porter/config.toml.

-* If you don't have one, congratulations!, you are using the filesystem plugin and all of your data is in Porter home.
+* If you don't have one, congratulations!, you are using the mongodb-docker plugin and all of your data is in Porter home.
 * If you do have a config file, take a look and determine if you are using a different storage plugin.